First Generation Student Works to Protect Energy Workers

 Gaskins plans to seek work in the construction and energy industries, both booming in Michigan.
 “Energy touches every aspect of our lives,” she points out.
 “We must consider the connection between occupational and environmental health as we implement new technologies.
 Sustainable or green energy is not intrinsically safer than traditional sources.
 The principles of risk and hazard control to ensure safe working conditions do not change.”

-This summer, Gaskins will intern in industrial hygiene at Boeing’s maintenance, repair, and overhaul facility in San Antonio.
-“They specialize in total worker health,” she says, “taking a holistic approach to employee health, including psychosocial aspects.
+“Boeing specializes in total worker health,” she says, “taking a holistic approach to employee health, including psychosocial aspects.
 My main goal is to help improve the quality of life for workers through a total worker health approach, so this is my ideal internship.
-It feels like everything is paying off for me now.
+It feels like everything is paying off for me now.”

 “Earning a degree is a privilege not afforded to everyone,” Gaskins reflects.
 “When students like me get that opportunity, we don’t forget—we want to give back.
 Navigating academia is hard for first-gen students, who may not even understand what scholarships are.
 I definitely will give back in terms of time, mentorship, financial contributions, or whatever I can.”